 a beginner's guide

-Anthropic's most capable model rewards a different skill than the one you've been practicing.
-Much of what you learned about prompting is backwards now, and the fix is mostly deletion.
+Fable is Anthropic's smartest model, and it needs a different skill than the one you've been practicing.
+A lot of old prompting advice is backwards now — and the fix is mostly deletion.

-tap the button — watch a prompt lose weight →
+tap the button — watch a prompt get shorter →

 the same prompt, before and after